 If the organization fails to disclose that items will be sold at the onset of the application process, the Allocations Committee and Senate, depending on the amount of the application, may reserve the right to deny the application at the point of discovery.

-If the omission is found to be intentional, the Chair of the Allocations Committee may recommend to the Senate that the organization be suspended from applying for SGA funding for up to one (1) year.
+If the omission is found to be intentional, the Chairperson of the Allocations Committee may recommend to the Senate that the organization be suspended from applying for SGA funding for up to one (1) year.

 The recommendation shall pass with a simple majority vote.

-If the organization fails to reimburse SGA for the cost of the items or supplies funded by SGA, the President and Director of Finance may recommend to the Senate that the organization be suspended from applying for SGA funding for up to one (1) year.
+If the organization fails to reimburse SGA for the cost of the items or supplies funded by SGA, the President and Director of Finance or the Chairperson may recommend to the Senate that the organization be suspended from applying for SGA funding for up to one (1) year.

 The recommendation shall pass with a simple majority vote.

-If the Organization is found to have intentionally misrepresented revenues from sales, they shall be suspended from applying for SGA funding for a minimum of one (1) year or up to five (5) years as recommended by the Chair of the Allocations committee and voted on by the Senate,
+If the Organization is found to have intentionally misrepresented revenues from sales, they shall be suspended from applying for SGA funding for a minimum of one (1) year or up to five (5) years as recommended by the Chairperson of the Allocations committee and voted on by the Senate,

 The recommendation shall pass with a two-thirds (2/3) majority vote.